gappuser/qryptr/README.md

 # todos
 ## hardware
--Add resistor divider to measure the battery voltage
+-Add resistor divider to measure the battery voltage -Expose SWD pins on PCB to enable loading the software through SWD pins.
+This will allow us to disconnect the datalines from the USB port and prevent an attack vector.

 ## software
 -Create a software procedure to turn the camera on/off to save power.
 -Implement soft poweroff after timeout.